EarthEngineering/EarthEngineering.github.io/_posts/2020-04-30-why-facetop.md

 ### Networking

 Not only is hardware getting smaller, faster and more inexpensive but networking is also growing exponentially.
-The fastest possible data transmission speed.
+Here's the fastest possible data transmission speed.

 <div class="centered chart">
   <img src="/assets/fastest_possible_data_transmission_speed.jpg" alt="fastest_possible_data_transmission_speed">